finbourne/lusid-sdk-java/sdk/docs/TransactionPortfoliosApi.md

     String code = "code_example"; // String | The code of the Transaction Portfolios to update or insert the properties onto.
 Together with the scope this uniquely identifies the Transaction Portfolios.
     String custodianAccountScope = "custodianAccountScope_example"; // String | The scope of the Custodian Account to update or insert the properties onto.
     String custodianAccountCode = "custodianAccountCode_example"; // String | The unique ID of the custodian account to create or update properties for.
     Map<String, Property> requestBody = new HashMap(); // Map<String, Property> | The properties to be updated or inserted onto the Transaction Portfolio.
 Each property in   the request must be keyed by its unique property key.
 This has the format {domain}/{scope}/{code} e.g. \"CustodianAccount/Manager/Id\". try {
-      CustodianAccountProperties result = apiInstance.upsertCustodianAccountsProperties(scope, code, custodianAccountScope, custodianAccountCode, requestBody);
+      CustodianAccountProperties result = apiInstance.upsertCustodianAccountsProperties(scope, code, custodianAccountScope, custodianAccountCode)
+            .requestBody(requestBody)
+            .execute();
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling TransactionPortfoliosApi#upsertCustodianAccountsProperties");